-On June 27 1996, David Baddiel, Frank Skinner and Ian Broudie from the Lightning Seeds made football/pop music history after hitting the no.1 spot with Three Lions.
+On June 27 1996, David Baddiel, Frank Skinner and Ian Broudie from the Lightning Seeds made football/pop music history after hitting the no.1 spot with ‘Three Lions’.

-With another European Championship and hope of ending 50 years of hurt just around the corner, here are a few things you may not have known about Three Lions.
+With that in mind, here are a few things you may not have known about ‘Three Lions’.

 Having held the Reds to a draw at home, the Danes advanced with a 1-0 victory on Merseyside sealed with a goal from Dan Eggen.
 The noise you can hear in the intro is the Brondby fans jubilantly cheering their team on.

-German fans took a liking to Three Lions upon its release, with the song climbing to the heady heights no.16 in the charts.
+German fans took a liking to ‘Three Lions’ upon its release, with the song climbing to the heady heights no.16 in the German pop charts.

-Three Lions is one of only three songs to reach the top of the UK charts on two separate occasions with two different sets of lyrics.
+‘Three Lions’ is one of only three songs to reach the top of the UK charts on two separate occasions with two different sets of lyrics.

 It is joined by Mambo No.5, which was done by Lou Bega and later Bob the Builder, and Do They Know It’s Christmas by Band Aid and Band Aid 30.